 Following emancipation, cotton production was impossible to sustain due to the wage demands of free labour and because properties were becoming smaller and smaller with the passing of each generation.
 Soon the shrub was replaced by far less labour-intensive coconut trees, while fruit and vegetables were grown for home consumption and to sell to passing vessels, often destined the Cayman Islands.

-Coconut production would remain central to the local economy until 1988 when the islands were struck by Hurricane Joan – the most powerful storm in Nicaragua’s history – which destroyed pretty well all the trees.
+Coconut production would remain central to the local economy until 1988 when the islands were struck by Hurricane Joan – the most powerful storm in Nicaragua’s history – which destroyed virtually all the palm trees.

 Elena Bacon Quinn (1908–2010)

 All but a couple of the people I interviewed were “native” Corn Islanders – and even the most extreme nativist of islanders would consider Elena Quinn as being one of the family.

 Miss Elena was born in Bluefields, on Nicaragua’s Caribbean coast, to James Edward Bacon and Clara Maria Cabrera.
 At some point in the late 19th century, James left his home in England to work in the gold mines of northeastern Nicaragua.
 It was there that James met Clara, a teacher, and together they had four children; he died at the age of just 36, when Elena was a baby of six months.
 Clara then took her children to stay with her parents in Punta Gorda, a riverside community in the southeast.

 When Elena was ten years old her mother died.
 A half-sister in Bluefields took her in and it was there that she learnt English, still very much the dominant language of the banana and lumber-exporting town.
 Over 80 years on, Miss Elena spoke very clear English, almost without Creole influences, but retaining a slight accent, grammar and vocabulary influenced by the Spanish of her early years.